 IMPORTANT When you update your app for macOS 11, use your new app icon design to replace the icon you designed for earlier versions.
 You can’t include two different app icons for one app, and the macOS 11 app icon style looks fine on a Mac running Catalina or earlier.

 Design a beautiful icon that clearly represents your app.
 Combine an engaging design with an artistic interpretation of your app’s purpose that people can instantly understand.

 Embrace simplicity.
-Find a single element that captures the essence of your app and express that element in a simple, unique shape.
-Add details cautiously.
-If an icon’s content or shape is overly complex, the details can be hard to discern, especially at smaller sizes.
+Find a concept or element that captures the essence of your app and express it in a simple, unique way, adding details only when doing so enhances meaning.
+Too many details can be hard to discern and can make the icon appear muddy, especially at smaller sizes.

 Don’t use replicas of Apple hardware products.
 Apple products are copyrighted and can’t be reproduced in your icons or images.
-In general, avoid displaying replicas of devices, because hardware designs tend to change frequently and can make your icon look dated.
+Avoid displaying replicas of devices, because hardware designs tend to change frequently and can make your icon look dated.

 App Icon Attributes

-All app icons should adhere to the following specifications.
+All app icons should use the following specifications.

 |Layers||Flattened with transparency as appropriate|

 |Resolution||@1x and @2x (see Image Size and Resolution)|